Hyland raises offer again in bidding war for Readsoft

-STOCKHOLM U.S. software firm Hyland raised its bid for peer Readsoft for a second time, valuing the Swedish firm at 1.69 billion crowns (146.2 million pounds) and heating up a bidding war with U.S. printer maker Lexmark.
+STOCKHOLM Aug 4 U.S. software firm Hyland raised its bid for peer Readsoft for a second time, valuing the Swedish firm at 1.69 billion crowns ($246.4 million) and heating up a bidding war with U.S. printer maker Lexmark.

 The battle was sparked by a 42.05 crowns per share offer by Lexmark in May, which was topped by Hyland Software.
 Lexmark then raised its offer, which Hyland again topped, after which Lexmark on July 14 raised its offer to 50 crowns.